 Today’s business and networking marketplace is driven by web tools, including a selection of the right software and hardware for the job and flashy, memorable graphic design-based campaigns to capture the interest of prospective online customers.
 In spite of the rise of social media tools like Facebook and LinkedIn, which most professionals participate in, the web/IT skillset is still quite specialized and many professionals choose to outsource this function to a professional freelancer.

 Marketing is increasingly a web-driven business function that requires a highly specialized skill set.
 As well, marketing and advertising can be extremely time-intensive, making it difficult for a single person or even a few people to run a business efficiently while also putting out high-quality promotions.
 For this reason it often makes sense for busy professionals and entrepreneurs to outsource their marketing function to a freelancer who can devote the time to building online and social media-based relationships on the company’s behalf.

 There is no question that even the brightest and most talented professionals get tripped up doing bookkeeping and tax work.
 As such, freelancers who are trained in bookkeeping and accounting can easily build a client base of professionals who need help during key periods of the year, such as during tax filing season.
-Many entrepreneurs and freelancers alike also choose to outsource their bookkeeping and accounting function even if they do everything else themselves.
+Tax for freelancers is a complex entity and therefore, many entrepreneurs and freelancers alike also choose to outsource their bookkeeping and tax functions even if they do everything else themselves.

 In addition to these popular freelance careers, the field of freelancing is flexible and creative enough to accommodate just about any specialized education or training you have that may be beneficial to busy professionals.